Vaaname Ellai: Soundtrack

-The film was dubbed into Telugu as October 2 and all lyrics were written by Rajasri.
+The film was dubbed into Telugu as 2 October and all lyrics were written by Rajasri.

 Release and reception

 Vaaname Ellai was released on 22 May 1992.
 On the same day, N. Krishnaswamy of The Indian Express wrote, "Given the varied nature of characters at hand, the treatment at first has got to be episodic but Balachander's vibrant style of telling a tale keeps reels crackling".
 K. Vijiyan of New Straits Times called it a "must-see picture for youth".
 Kutty Krishnan of Kalki praised Balachander for delivering a message against suicide.
+However Ananda Vikatan was critical of the film stating Balachander deviated from the main topic with unnecessary diversions and it lacked the brilliance of Balachander's old films while also stating that the messages in preachy tone makes the film feel like a documentary rather than a film.
 The film won the Tamil Nadu State Film Award Special Prize for Best Film, and Balachander won the Best Story Writer award at the same ceremony.
 Balachander also won the Filmfare Award for Best Director – Tamil.